davidecaroselli/jsonthis/README.md

 // { id: 1, email: 'john.doe@gmail.com', registeredAt: 2024-04-13T15:29:35.583Z }
 ```

-You can also use the `@JsonField` decorator to customize how `Jsonthis` serializes your properties.
+Additionally, the `@JsonField` decorator empowers you to fine-tune the serialization process of your properties
-In the example above, the `password` property is hidden from the JSON output.
+with Jsonthis.
+You can define custom serializers, change property visibility, and more.

-Jsonthis also supports custom serializers and serialization options.
+## Customizing Serialization

-## Change property name casing
+### Change Property Name Casing

-You can enforce a specific casing for your properties in the JSON output.
+Jsonthis allows you to enforce specific casing for property names in the JSON output.
 By default, Jsonthis uses whatever casing you use in your TypeScript code,
 but you can change it to `camelCase`, `snake_case`, or `PascalCase`: